 Veins of the ankle and foot

 The top of the foot and side of the ankle can be used for venipuncture.
-These sites should be used as a last resort because of higher chances of complications.
+These sites should be used as a last resort because of the higher chances of complications.
 There is an increased risk of clot formation and increased risk of infection (especially in diabetics).

 Avoid Following Sites Venipuncture: